 We are often asked for recipes using pork mince.
-We use it in so many dishes.
+Oldfarm pork larb is a favourite mince dish, but we use mince in so many dishes.

 This one has been cooked a couple of times recently and has been an amazing hit with guests.
 I believe it is a traditional Thai dish.

-It’s perfect for a quick, simple and speedy mid-week dinner.
-I haven’t tried it, but I guess it probably would work without the chillies or with less chillies if you were cooking for children.
-Try it for adults first though…. it is so delicious you might want to keep it as an adult only dish!
+This dish is a perfect simple and speedy mid-week dinner.
+I haven’t tried it, but I guess it probably would work without the chillies, or with less chillies, if you were cooking for children.
+Try it for adults first though.
+It is so delicious you might want to keep it as an adult only dish!

 Ingredients (Serves 4):